isaacpearl/pools/README.md

 ## project information
 *pools* is built with Electron and React, using the Serial Node module for communicating with *crow* hardware.
+TODO: add details about IPC and how Node/React/Lua interact

 ### file structure
 * `src/` contains a folder `react/` with all React components/their css, along with the files that initialize the React virtual DOM (`create-react-app` requires that the React component files be inside a parent folder named `src`)